 Jewish Student Union

-This club is open to anyone who wants to practice their Spanish by interaction, hands-on activities and the exploration of different cultures and vocabulary.
-Members will participate in cooking, painting, music, sports, film and literature.
+This club open to anyone who wants to practice their Spanish, regardless of experience, through engaging activities such as cooking, painting, music, sports, film and literature.

 The Math Club (formerly Math Team) is a place for students to meet and talk about math and participate in math competitions.